Duality-Based Distributed Optimization With Communication Delays in Multi-Cluster Networks: Introduction

 \subsection{Background and Motivation}

-\IEEEPARstart{D}{istributed} optimization problems (DOPs) have drawn much attention in the recent few years due to their wide applications in practical problems, such as task assignment in multi-robot networks \cite{luo2014provably}, machine learning problems \cite{lee2017speeding}, and economic dispatch in power systems \cite{xu2017distributed}, where the optimal solution of the whole network can be achieved only with local communications and computations.

-To adapt to the arising computational burden and privacy preservation issues in the practical implementations with large-scale data sets, DOPs with multiple agent clusters were explored recently \cite{guo2017distributed,li2019gossip,shi2019multi}.
-Generally speaking, a multi-cluster network corresponds to the conventional multi-agent network where each node is broken into a cluster of sub-nodes such that the overall computation task for the node can be separated effectively \cite{shi2019multi}.
+{D}{istributed} optimization problems (DOPs) have drawn much attention in the recent few years due to their wide applications in practical problems, such as task assignment in multi-robot networks and machine learning problems, where the optimal solution of the whole network can be achieved only with local communications \cite{luo2014provably,lee2017speeding}.
+To adapt to the arising computational burden and privacy preservation issues in the applications with large-scale data sets, DOPs with multiple agent clusters were explored recently \cite{guo2017distributed}.
+Generally speaking, a multi-cluster network corresponds to the conventional multi-agent network where each node is broken into a cluster of sub-nodes such that the overall computation task for the node can be separated effectively.
 In a multi-cluster network, the state updates and information exchanges are usually managed at two levels: cluster level and system level, which bring more complications into the algorithm development.
-On the other hand, asynchronous optimization problems were actively studied recently due to the communication delays in the practical systems and the increasing demand in the computational accuracy of various fields \cite{bertsekas2015parallel}.
-Motivated by the above discussions, in this work, we aim to develop an asynchronous optimization algorithm for DOPs by considering the communication delays in a multi-cluster network.
+On the other hand, asynchronous optimization problems were actively studied recently due to the communication delays in the practical systems and the increasing demand in the computational accuracy of various fields.
+Motivated by the discussions above, we aim to develop an asynchronous optimization algorithm for DOPs by considering the communication delays in a multi-cluster network.